rheslip/M8-Headless/README.md

 You can wire the DAC directly to the Teensy's I2S pins for audio.
 Other M8 headless projects seem to loop USB audio from the Teensy to the PI to a DAC attached to the Pi which is not very elegant and chews needless CPU cycles.
 The UDA1334 module works with its default settings - connect Teensy LRCLK (pin 20), BLCK (pin 21) and OUT1A (pin 7) to the module.
 The headphone out is very loud so you will probably have to turn down the master level in the M8 mixer screen.

 I wired up a battery gauge using two MIC803-30, a MIC803-31 (what I had) and a resistor divider chain.
 These pull PI gpio pins 17,27 and 22 low in sequence as the battery voltage drops.
 I extended the TFT driver low battery code to draw four different battery icons based on the GPIO inputs.
-I may put the code here as an example of tweeking the TFT driver but its pretty specific the the circuit I used.
+I may put the code here as an example of tweeking the TFT driver but its pretty specific to the circuit I used.

 Enclosure